-Operators of mine or petroleum sites have a duty to prepare an emergency plan that addresses all aspects of the emergency response under the WHS (M&PS) Regulation.
-From 1 February 2017, operators must also comply with the emergency management provisions of the regulation.
+Operators of mine or petroleum sites have a duty to prepare an emergency plan that addresses all aspects of the emergency response under the WHS (MPS) Regulation.
+From 1 February 2017, operators have had to comply with the emergency management provisions of the regulation.

-Under the Work Health and Safety Regulation 2011 (WHS Regulation), a person conducting a business or undertaking at a workplace must prepare, maintain and implement an emergency plan for the workplace.
+Under the Work Health and Safety Regulation 2017 (WHS Regulation), a person conducting a business or undertaking at a workplace must prepare, maintain and implement an emergency plan for the workplace.